jastworld/cim-misspelling-dlh-repro/README.md

 Please specify the dataset dir and the file to evaluate in the evaluation script (`eval_cim_base.sh` or `eval_cim_large.sh`), and run the script.
 You may want to set `init_step` to specify the checkpoint you want to load

+### Results

+Results from our test runs for both beam width testing and hyperparameter modification testing can be found under the /results folder.

 ## Cite this work